HDPE Pipe Loading Chart & Capacity Guide (Australia)

 -

-Using Bearers: Always use timber or equivalent non-damaging bearers placed at regular intervals between layers of pipes to ensure proper weight distribution and stop pipes from rolling.
+Using Bearers: Always use timber or similar non-damaging bearers.
+Place them at regular intervals between layers of pipes.
+This helps distribute weight properly and prevents pipes from rolling.

 -

-Stability: Pipes should be stacked in a stable, interlocking pyramid or layer formation, ensuring no pipe is resting solely on another pipe’s unsupported wall.
+Stability: Pipes should be stacked in a stable, interlocking pyramid or layer.
+No pipe should rest only on another pipe’s unsupported wall.

 Securing the Load (Load Restraint):